benersercan/news-app/Documentation-EN.md

 ## ReadingList Component

 ### Features:
--   A component that displays news in the user's reading list.
+-  A component that displays the articles in the user's reading list.
--   If there are no news articles in the user's reading list, a blank screen with a button directing to the home page is shown.
+If the user's reading list has no articles, an empty state screen with a button to navigate back to the homepage is displayed.
+Used Components and Modules:

 **Used Components and Modules:**
+-   useNavigate: A hook from the react-router-dom package.
+It provides routing functionality.
+-   useState, useEffect: Built-in hooks of React.
+They are used for state management and side effects.
--   useNavigate: Used for page navigation functionality.
+-   PropTypes: Used for validating prop types.
--   Layout: The main component that forms the general template of the application.
+-   Layout: An external component that forms the framework for this component.
--   ArticleItem: Used to display each news item in the reading list.
--   FaFrown: The sad face icon displayed when the reading list is empty.
+-   FaFrown: An icon taken from the react-icons/fa package.
+It's displayed when the reading list is empty.
+-   localStorageKeys: A constant containing keys for local storage.

 **Usage:**
-Use this component to review the user's reading list.
-If the list is empty, the user is presented with a message and an option to return to the home page.
+This component is used to review the user's reading list.
+If the list is empty, a message is shown to the user along with an option to return to the homepage.

 ## ArticleItem Component